First Time Renting or Buying

 It's interesting how all these people from all these different

-just wanting to live life as enjoyable as possible.
-There is
+wanting to live life as enjoyable as possible.
+There is not a lot

-not a lot of discussion about who you 'used to be'.
-Really not
+of discussion about who you 'used to be'.
+Really not that many

-that many actually care.
-Whether you were successful in your
+actually care.
+Whether you were successful in your career or just

 Choosing a Park